jpwarren/atomist-end-user-documentation/docs/user-guide/rug/reviewers.md

 tedious to track all changes properly and a balance must be found between thorough code reviews and the time they consume.

-Rug reviewers allievate some of that burden by letting your team codifying some of your peer reviews into automatable operations.
+Rug reviewers allievate some of that burden by codifying some of your peer reviews into automated operations.

 ## A Basic Reviewer

-The following reviewer ensures each Markdown file of a MkDocs (a documentation builder tool) project do not override the top-level header which is set by MkDocs from its settings.
+The following reviewer ensures each Markdown file of a MkDocs (a documentation builder tool) project does not override the top-level header which is set by MkDocs from its settings.

 ```typescript linenums="1"